GaganSingh001/My-Portfolio/data_visualizations/README.md

 ## Project Overview
 -
 The dashboard answers the following questions:
-a.
-Where are my customers?
+1. Where are my customers?
-b.
-When should I realease my movie?
+2. When should I realease my movie?
-c.
-How should i release my movie?
+3. How should i release my movie?
-d.
-Who should i release my movie to (Demographics)?
+4. Who should i release my movie to (Demographics)?
-e.
-What are the similar films to mine?
+5. What are the similar films to mine?

 ## Implementation Phases
 1. Requirements Gathering